On abelian $2$-ramification torsion modules of quadratic fields: Introduction and Main results

 \section{Introduction and Main results}

 Let $p$ be a prime number.
 For a number field $F$, let $M=M(F,p)$ be the maximal abelian pro-$p$ extension of $F$ unramified outside $p$.
 By class field theory, $\Gal(M/F)$ is a finitely generated $\BZ_p$-module of rank $r_2(F) + \delta_p(F)+1$, where $r_2(F)$ is the number of complex places of $F$ and $\delta_p(F) \geq 0$ is the Leopoldt defect of $F$ at $p$.
 Leopoldt's Conjecture is that $\delta_p(F)=0$ for all $p$ and $F$ and this has been proved when $F/\BQ$ is abelian.
 We call the $\BZ_p$-torsion subgroup of $\Gal(M/F)$, a finite abelian $p$-group, the $\CT_p$-group of $F$ and denote it by $\CT_p(F)$.
-The study of $\Gal(M/F)$ and $\CT_p(F)$ is the so-called abelian $p$-ramification theory, which has attracted considerable attention from many researchers.
-We refer the reader to \cite{Gra82} and \cite{Ngu86} for more background of the general theory.
-The main purpose of this paper is to study the distribution of $\CT_2(F)$ when $F$ varies in certain family of quadratic fields.
+The study of $\Gal(M/F)$ and $\CT_p(F)$ which goes back to fundamental contributions of Serre, Shafarevich and Brumer, is the so-called abelian $p$-ramification theory.
+We refer the reader to the historical survey \cite{Gra19} by Gras for this theory, in which the $p$-rank formula for $\CT_p(F)$ due to himself is stated.
+When $F$ is totally real, assuming $\delta_{p}(F)=0$, the work of Coates \cite{Coa77} and Colmez \cite{Col88} shows that the order of $\CT_p(F)$ is essentially the residue of the $p$-adic zeta function of $F$ up to a $p$-adic unit.
+This motivates us to study the group structure of $\CT_p(F)$ in more detail.
+Like class groups, the study of $\CT_p(F)$ can be much more explicit in the case that $F$ is a quadratic field and $p=2$.
+In this paper, we will mainly consider this case, and our main purpose is to study the distribution of $\CT_2(F)$ when $F$ varies in a certain family of quadratic fields.

 Note that the structure of a finite abelian $p$-group $A$ is completely determined by its $p^i$-rank $\rk_{p^i}(A):=\dim_{\BF_p} p^{i-1}A/p^i A$ for all $i$.
 As a consequence, to study $\CT_p(F)$, it is necessary and sufficient to study $\rk_{p^i}(\CT_p(F))$ for all $i$.